 Built in Manueline style by Portuguese architect, Francisco de Arruda, it’s now a UNESCO World Heritage Site.
 Whether you queue up to climb the tower (€6) or simply view it from the outside, it’s most beautiful at sunset.
 I visited the other Belém attractions first and saved it ’til last.

-It’s open from 10am to 6.30pm in summer and 5.30pm in winter, however the viewing area is always open.
+It’s open from 10am-6.30pm in summer and until 5.30pm in winter, however the viewing area is always open.

 Note – if you’re travelling by train, the closest station is Algés rather than Belém.

 LX Factory & Ler Devagar bookstore